Hayzer4/Dot/README.md

 # Dot
-IRC Bot in Node with MongoDB
+IRC Bot in Node with MongoDB, changed to work specifically on Twitch.

+To run the bot you will need Node.js, MongoDB and all the dependencies for the bot which can be installed through NPM.

 #Example config
 Config lives in setup/config.json.